Adamskoullos/TraderDashboards/README.md

     - Dashboards tab located within the nav bar provides a dropdown menu taking them to the dashboard that most interests them initially
     - The nav bar is present at the top of every page so visitors quickly learn how to go directly from one dashboard to another and also to any other page directly

-- To decide if TradeDash presents data in a way that provides value to their trading/investing operation and if they should bookmark a given dashboard:
+- To decide if TradeDashboards presents data in a way that provides value to their trading/investing operation and if they should bookmark a given dashboard:
     - To test the functionality of the charts and undertake technical analysis Tasks
     - To re-size the dashboards to fit their screen set-up and test how they can use multiple dashboards at a time
     - To assess if the way the markets have been grouped and condensed provides a better use of screen real-estate than what they are already doing
     - To identify if the data points are presented in a way that better promotes data chunking and the ability to absorb, interpret and act with confidence, making informed and timely decisions

-- Does TraderDash allow the trader to develop the building blocks of their trading edge, do they feel using the tool increases their edge in the market:
+- Does TraderDashboards allow the trader to develop the building blocks of their trading edge, do they feel using the tool increases their edge in the market:
     - Do the multi timeframe dashboards provide greater context to the way traders frame the market and identify significant levels to trade from and better prepare for the open
     - Does the Intrady-Dash give the trader greater awareness of overall market sentiment and keep the trader up to date with price sensitive news and economic events

 ### Returning Visitor Goals:
 - To subscribe and be the first to try new trading products as they are rolled out
 - To get in touch with the developer and discuss their own goals
-- To give TraderDash an ongoing test to see if they are able to develop a greater trading edge:
+- To give TraderDashboards an ongoing test to see if they are able to develop a greater trading edge:
     - To quickly access dashboards and begin their analysis process
     - To get familar with the Intraday-Dash and how to quickly interpret the information and how to also utilise the economic and news feeds in their pre-market prep

 ### Frequent User Goals:
-- For TraderDash to become a core part of a traders daily operational processes
+- For TraderDashboards to become a core part of a traders daily operational processes
     - To quickly set up their screens to utilise mutiple dashboards during the analysis and planning preparation
     - To become consistent with their pre-market prep and giving context to the price action against the backdrop of the bigger picture
     - To become intricately familar with intermarket relatonships and when one market is stronger or weaker than normal,